off-by-some/contrakit/docs/paper/axioms/ablation.md

 More generally, we obtain subadditivity $K(P\otimes R) \leq K(P) + K(R)$ with equality precisely when the optimal dual weights factorize across $A$ and $B$ (i.e., $\lambda^\star{A\times B} = \lambda^\star_A \otimes \lambda^\star_B$)—a condition that can be verified independently.

 We now demonstrate that each axiom is essential by constructing explicit counterexamples that satisfy all remaining axioms while violating the target property.

+It is fair to ask whether these weakenings suffice—but the counterexamples show otherwise.

 #### B.3.2 Label Invariance (A0).